A year in the Arctic: Investigate climate effects at 68°N

 Alpine Ecology (15 credits) takes place in July and August.
 The course focuses on the ecology of animals and plants in the Swedish mountains and more broadly Scandinavian alpine ecosystems.
 From a species perspective, we focus on the biotic and abiotic environment that shapes their life histories and ultimately their fitness.
 Further, we investigate how interactions between species shape ecosystems and communities.

 Arctic Ecosystems (15 credits) takes place in late August to October.
 Here students develop knowledge of Arctic terrestrial ecosystems processes.
 It provides understanding of how ecosystem processes are regulated by abiotic and biotic factors, such as nutrient availability, the Arctic climate and plant-soil-organism interactions and its relationship to the ecosystem function.
 Particular focus will be on potential impacts of changes in climate on ecosystem processes and on feedback mechanisms from Arctic ecosystems to the climate system.
 The course provides an overview of how controls and impacts on ecosystem processes depend on temporal and spatial scales.

-Finally, there is an option to do your degree thesis in biology or earth science with a focus on the arctic.
-This “Exam Work” in Arctic ecosystems (30 or 60 credits) requires prerequisite of 60 credits (contact the Study Advisor for details).
+Finally, there is an option to do your degree thesis in biology or earth science (15, 30 or 60 credits) with a focus on the arctic.
 Students are paired with an Arctic scientist from the department to develop a project in the north of Sweden.
 The degree thesis may lead to a bachelor or master’s degree, depending on what other courses you have taken.
 See requirements.

-For more information about pre-requisites or opportunities to include different courses in a degree program, contact the Study Advisor at the Department of Ecology and Environmental Sciences: Maria Karlsson, firstname.lastname@example.org
+For more information about pre-requisites or opportunities to include different courses in a degree program, contact the Study Advisor at the Department of Ecology and Environmental Sciences: Maria Karlsson

-For more general information about the Arctic Year, contact the Project Coordinator for the Climate Impacts Research Centre: Keith Larson, email@example.com
+For more general information about the Arctic Year, contact the Project Coordinator for the Climate Impacts Research Centre: Keith Larson